project-evolve-listserve/home/_questions/free_time.md

 comments: True
 ---
 -----
+<p>I read.
+I have knowledge FOMO (fear of missing out) and want to spend my time processing as much information as possible.

+I also like to hike and climb mountains, I don't know what it is about getting to the top of a mountain or killer view - but it's very satisfying. </p> -----
 <p>I read, listen to music, make sushi, study Japanese, and use Reddit</p> -----
 <p>Dance, photography, play with technology, and be a policy nerd. </p> -----
 <p>Read and draw.</p> -----